scijava/scijava/docs/ops/doc/examples/deconvolution.rst

 The SciJava Ops framework currently supports the standard RL algorithm as well as the Richardson-Lucy Total Variation (RLTV) algorithm, which utilizes a regularization factor to limit the noise amplified by the RL algorithm :sup:`1`.

-You can download the 3D HeLa cell nuclus data `here`_.
+You can download the 3D HeLa cell nuclus dataset `here`_.

-The table below contains the necessary parameter values needed for the ``kernelDiffraction`` Op to create the synthetic point spread function (PSF) using the Gibson-Lanni model :sup:`2`.
+The table below contains the necessary parameter values needed for the ``kernelDiffraction`` Op to create the synthetic point spread function (PSF) using the Gibson-Lanni model :sup:`2` for the sample HeLa cell nucleus dataset.

 +--------------------------------------+-------+
 | Parameter                            | Value |